 Why not rent it out and make some extra money?

 You can list your items on websites like Turo or Getaround, and people in your area will be able to rent them for a daily or weekly fee.
-This is a great way to earn some extra income with minimal effort.
+This is a great way to earn more money with minimal effort.

 - Specialty sports gear